CartoDB/documentation/app/content/data-observatory/guides/accessing-your-subscriptions-from-bigquery-aws-or-azure.md

 <img src="/img/data-observatory/access-in-aws-menu-2.png" alt="Access in BigQuery from the Dataset page." style="width:90%">
 </div>

-The following screen will be shown, where you can confirm your request by clickin on the _Request extended license_ button.
+The following screen will be shown, where you can confirm your request by clickin on the _Request access_ button.
 You will receive a confirmation email.

 <div style="text-align:center" >
 <img src="/img/data-observatory/access-in-aws-request.png" alt="Access in BigQuery from the Dataset page." style="width:90%">